eda-ricercatore/gulyas-scripts/notes/python.md

 + Arguments of a *Python* function:
 	- positional arguments (or order-based arguments) \cite[Chapter 3, pp. 53]{Alchin2010}.
 	- keyword arguments \cite[Chapter 3, pp. 53]{Alchin2010}.
+	- It is recommended that arguments of a given *Python* function have default values \cite[Chapter 3, pp. 53]{Alchin2010}.
 + Types of *Python* functions: